nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">

-:information_source: **Note:** If FAILS fails to access your clipboard, the information will be displayed in the result display box instead.
+:information_source: **Note:** If AIMS fails to access your clipboard, the information will be displayed in the result display box instead.
 You can then highlight the text using your mouse and copy it to your clipboard by using `Ctrl + C` on Windows/Linux or `Command + C` on Mac.
 The display window is extendable if you find that more space is required to see all the text.

 </div>